dogweather/forkful/content/en/elm/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Dumping all your code into one big pile?
-Bad idea.
-Breaking it up into functions?
-Good idea.
-It keeps your Elm code clean, reusable, and easier to test.
-By organizing your code into functions, you group code that performs specific tasks together, which makes your application more maintainable and understandable.

 ## How to:
 Here's a chunk of Elm code with a simple function to greet a user: